vitrivr/vitrivr-docker/README.md

-# vitrivr-docker
+# vitrivr Docker
-Dockerfiles for various vitrivr deployments
+This repository contains various Dockerfiles to deploy vitrivr.